 Peripheral neuropathy (PN) encompasses a broad range of clinical pathologies potentially presenting with peripheral nervous system dysfunction.
-Patients with PN often present with varying degrees of numbness, tingling and/or burning in the extremities.
+Patients with PN often present with varying degrees of numbness, tingling, and/or burning in the extremities.
 While metabolic disorders represent the predominant etiology of extremity pain caused by an underlying PN clinical pathology, broad clinical consideration is given to a plethora of clinical conditions.

 Although there are many possible causes of peripheral neuropathy, the most prevalent subtype, diabetic peripheral neuropathy, can lead to major complications.
-Early assessment of symptoms of peripheral polyneuropathy helps avoid neuropathic foot ulcers to ultimately combat potential morbidity and mortality resulting from the pathophysiologic poor wound healing potential which can lead to limb compromise, local to systemic infection and septicemia, and even death.
+Early assessment of symptoms of peripheral polyneuropathy helps avoid neuropathic foot ulcers to ultimately combat potential morbidity and mortality resulting from the pathophysiologic poor wound healing potential, which can lead to limb compromise, local to systemic infection, and septicemia, and even death.

 The exact cause of diabetic peripheral neuropathy is not known.
 Proposed theories include metabolic, neurovascular, and autoimmune pathways have been proposed.
 Mechanical compression (e.g., carpal tunnel), genetics, social and lifestyle factors such as chronic alcohol consumption and smoking all have been implicated.
-Perpetually high blood serum glucose appears to lead to damaged small blood vessels which compromise oxygen and nutrients to the nerves.
+Perpetually high blood serum glucose appears to lead to damaged small blood vessels, which compromise oxygen and nutrients to the nerves.
 First, the distal sensory and autonomic nerve fibers are damaged; the damage then continues with proximal progression leading to a gradual loss of protective sensation in both the skin and foot joints.
-Half of diabetic peripheral neuropathies may be asymmetric, and if they are not recognized, and preventative foot care is not implemented, patients have an increased risk of injury a to their insensate feet.
+Half of the diabetic peripheral neuropathies may be asymmetric, and if they are not recognized, and preventative foot care is not implemented, patients have an increased risk of injury due to their insensate feet.

-Metabolic disorders represent the most common clinical category of etiologies causing extremity pain from underlying PN conditions.
+Metabolic disorders represent the most common clinical category of etiologies, causing extremity pain from underlying PN conditions.

 Several causes of PN exist, but diabetes mellitus (DM) is the most common etiology.
 Other underlying etiologies worth considering include:

-Clinically, about half of DM PN patients can present with asymmetric sensory changes.
+Clinically, about half of patients with diabetic PN can present with asymmetric sensory changes.
 Obesity and genetic factors increase the risk of developing diabetes.
 Peripheral and autonomic neuropathies are one of the leading causes of morbidity in diabetes mellitus.
 The risk of death at five years for patients with a diabetic foot ulcer is 2.5 times as high as the risk of death for a patient with diabetes who does not have a foot ulcer.
 The rate of emergency department visits for diabetic foot ulcers and associated infection exceeds the rates for congestive heart failure, renal disease, depression, and most forms of cancer.

 Diabetic peripheral neuropathy encompasses sensory, motor, and autonomic neuropathy.
-Implicated causes of peripheral nerve damage include oxidate stress damage, accumulation of sorbitol and advanced glycosylation end products as well as a disturbance of hexosamine, protein kinase C and polymerase pathways.
+Implicated causes of peripheral nerve damage include oxidate stress damage, accumulation of sorbitol, and advanced glycosylation end products as well as a disturbance of hexosamine, protein kinase C, and polymerase pathways.
 Neurovascular impairment with poor repair processes and endothelial dysfunction also have been implicated.